Mazda Cx-7 owners have reported 15 problems related to gas recirculation valve (egr valve) (under the engine and engine cooling category).

-The car involved was a 2007 Mazda Cx-7.
-The vehicle identification number (VIN) is JM3ER293X7_.
 Check engine light due to the egr valve = exhaust gas recirculation valve being stuck in the open position with 51k miles.
 The dealership replaced the valve (part number l3k9-20-300a) and the gasket (part number lf6t-20-305) for $882.
 63 being that it was not covered under my certified pre owned warranty or my extended warranty since it is part of the emissions package I paid, in full, out of pocket.
 I have checked several online forums and have seen this is a common occurrence for 2007 cx7 between 25k and 55k miles.
 I think this is a much larger problem than regular wear and tear requiring an investigation.
-This issue happened on Nov.
-28, 2012.

 See all problems of the 2007 Mazda Cx-7.

 The contact owns a 2008 Mazda cx7.
 The contact stated that the check engine warning light illuminated.
 The vehicle was taken to the dealer and a diagnostic was performed.
 The failure was located as the emissions gas recirculation valve.
 The dealer replaced the egr valve and the failure was repaired.
 The failure and current mileage was 66,600.